U.S. Department of Education (USDE)

 Continued Recognition: 1975 / 1979 / 1982 / 1987 / 1992 / 1997 / 2001 / 2006 / 2012 / 2014

 The Council for Higher Education Accreditation (CHEA) is a private, nonprofit national organization that coordinates accreditation activity in the United States.
 CHEA represents more than 3,000 colleges and universities and 60 national, regional and specialized accreditors.
 CHEA accreditors are normally reviewed on a 10-year cycle with two interim reports.

 CHEA has six recognition standards by which it reviews accrediting organizations for recognition.
 The standards place primary emphasis on academic quality assurance and improvement for an institution or program.
 They require accreditors to advance academic quality, demonstrate accountability, encourage purposeful change and needed improvement, employ appropriate and fair procedures in decision making, continually reassess accreditation practices and sustain fiscal stability.

-For additional information visit the website at www.chea.org
+For additional information please visit their website at www.chea.org

 Association of Specialized and Professional Accreditors (ASPA)

 ASPA provides a collaborative forum and a collective voice for the community of U.S. agencies that assess the quality of specialized and professional higher education programs and schools.
 ASPA represents its members on issues of educational quality facing institutions of higher education, governments, students, and the public.
 ASPA also advances the knowledge, skills, good practices, and ethical commitments of accreditors, and communicates the value of accreditation as a means of enhancing educational quality.

 With approximately 60 member agencies, ASPA is the only unified, national voice that supports the importance of specialized and professional accreditation.